drbean/edit/jeffreykuo/Send_thermal_pad.md

 ### **Mechanical properties analysis**

-The effect of addition MQ resin on mechanical properties of silicone rubber and silicone rubber/*h*-BN composite is shown in Figure 10.
-From the results, it can be seen that addition of MQ resin in both of silicone rubber and its composites significantly changed the mechanical properties.
-Addition of MQ resin in silicone rubber reduced the tensile strength and hardness but improved the elongation at break properties.
+The effect of adding MQ resin on the mechanical properties of silicone rubber and silicone rubber/*h*-BN composite is shown in Figure 10.
+From the results, it can be seen that the presence of MQ resin in both silicone rubber and its composites significantly changes their mechanical properties.
+Addition of MQ resin in silicone rubber reduces tensile strength and hardness but improves the elongation at break properties.
-^43^ The tensile strength reduced from 2.099 MPa to 0.856 MPa on 30 phr of MQ resin addition.
+^43^ In this experiment, the tensile strength was reduced from 2.099 MPa to 0.856 MPa on 30 phr of MQ resin addition.

 Incorporation of an *h*-BN particle in silicone rubber also reduced the